santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 A maximum of 2 medium creatures or 1 large creature can hold to it and float upwards at a velocity of 15ft. per round.
 Having multiple Leaf Baloons adds to the floating velocity.

-For each size beyond large you may add an extra baloon to make them float at 15ft. per round.
+For each size beyond large you may add an extra baloon to make them float at 15ft. per round, otherwise they will not float.

 <br/>